Dental Implant Cost in China 2026: $620–$1,500 vs $3,000–$6,000 in the US

 2025: Chinese stomatology schools begin publishing English-language outcome data in international journals; transparency improves

-2026: Straumann reports strong global growth but notes "China procurement uncertainty"; private hospitals competing aggressively for international patients with bundled pricing
+2026: VBP reform fully cascaded to patient prices.
+Straumann reports strong global growth but notes "China procurement uncertainty"; private hospitals competing aggressively for international patients.
+ZimVie-Osstem exclusive distribution deal announced May 5.

 Risks, Contraindications & Who Should NOT Go to China